elenekhuba/elenekhuba/README.md

 - 👋 Hi, I’m @elenekhuba
-- 👀 I’m interested in not sports
+- 👀 I’m interested in reading and biology
-- 🌱 I’m currently learning spanish
+- 🌱 I’m currently learning french ( still learning spanish)
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on jidk
 - 📫 How to reach me: call me

 <!---